Reading at Home

 “A child who reads will be an adult who thinks.”

-Whatever journey life takes a love of learning will never hold you back.
-At Atherton High School, we encourage all our students to read both within curriculum time, during extended learning or at home.
+Whatever journey life takes, a love of learning will never hold you back.
+At Atherton High School, we encourage all our students to read within curriculum time, during extended learning or at home.

 All year 7 students will complete an online GL Reading Assessment which gives detailed information and data on reading age and comprehension skills.
-This information from the assessment, along with other sources of information, informs teacher planning, to ensure that all students achieve their potential at Atherton High School.
+This results from the assessment, along with other sources of information, informs teacher planning, to ensure that all students achieve their potential at Atherton High School.
 All other year groups complete the New Group Reading Assessment which is also used to inform planning, and to track pupils’ ability and progress in reading and comprehension.

 “Reading helps students gain knowledge which leads to better writing.” – Education Endowment Foundation.

-Schemes of learning are designed at Atherton High School with vocabulary development as a focus in every subject, to explicitly teach tier 2 (high frequency words found in many subject areas) and tier 3 words (subject specific vocabulary) to build exposure to academic language.
-Students also have access to Knowledge Organisers for every topic they study that explicitly highlight and define key words, to support their learning.
+Schemes of learning are designed at Atherton High School with vocabulary development as a focus in every subject, to explicitly teach tier 2 (high frequency words found in many subject areas) and tier 3 words (subject-specific vocabulary) to build exposure to academic language.
+Students also have access to Knowledge Organisers for every topic they study that explicitly highlights and defines keywords, to support their learning.

-Remembering key vocabulary, its use and meaning is supported strongly through retrieval practice at the start of all lessons, Word Walls and other methods of recall.
+Remembering key vocabulary, its use and meaning are supported strongly through retrieval practice at the start of all lessons, Word Walls and other methods of recall.

 As a school we also support reading with:

-- All year 7 students to have a reading book as part of their essential equipment.
+- All year 7 students have a reading book as part of their essential equipment.